 Scope of Rule.
 This Local Rule applies to the transfer or assignment of any claim or interest filed pursuant to Bankruptcy Rules 3001, 3002, or 3003, or Local Rules 3002-1 or 3002.1-1.
 Nothing in this Local Rule shall be construed as an extension of any time limit for filing a Proof of Claim or Interest.

 Required Form and Content.
-Transfers or assignments of claim pursuant to Bankruptcy Rule 3001(e)(2) shall be filed using the Transfer of Claim Other Than For Security form, available at www.flnb.uscourts.gov, or a form that substantially conforms to it.
+Transfers or assignments of claim pursuant to Bankruptcy Rule 3001(e)(2) shall be filed using the applicable form, available online, or a form that substantially conforms to it.
 The transfer of claim form shall be accompanied by the appropriate fee and shall include at minimum the following evidence of the transfer:

 The name and address of the transferee (person or entity that purchased or otherwise acquired the claim);